-Open the Format \rightarrow Contour... dialog and check the box at the top.
-Choose "Reactant properties" for "Variable type", and for "Variable to contour, select "Reaction rate, redox-1 (x)".
+Open the Format $\rightarrow$ Contour... dialog and check the box at the top.
+Choose "Reaction rate" for "Variable type", and for "Variable to contour, select "Reaction rate, redox-1 (x)".
 Set "Variable units" to "mmol/kg/day" and, for "Type of plot", set "Log".
 Choose appearance options and a contour increment to your liking, and press Apply.